CastelJeremy/pokeretro/README.md

 - Hatched Pokemon needs to be predefined before hatching but Pokemon stats have to be generated after hatching.
 - If a player already own 6 Pokemon when an egg hatch, he needs to swap with a teammate.

-Some additionnals features were implemented :
+Some additionnals features were partially implemented :
 - Players can fight Pokemon
 - Players can fight Bosses